He Papakāinga, He Hāpori Taurikura - A Strategy for Homes and Thriving Communities

 • When RLC speak sof cooperation with The arawa, what does this consist of?
 Is it changing land titles to make the building possible?
 Is it making exemptions to existing laws of what is allowed? ( Density, etc) Is RLC contributing financially and joint venturing in this project by investing money?
 Why is there such an emphasis on the fact that it's cooperation with the tribe?
 If it's just facilitating the build then they only do what they're meant to be doing.
 Cooperate by doing their job on the paperwork side.

-AJ asked almost 4 years ago
+AJ asked over 4 years ago

 Kia ora, Te Arawa and RLC have partnered together to develop the draft housing strategy that is now out for feedback.
 Please feel free to attend the hui-a-iwi being held at Tamatekapua tomorrow (Tuesday 28 July) from 4-6pm.
 There will be Te Arawa representatives in attendance, and you'll also have an opportunity to ask questions around the detail and any other specific information you'd like.